Hollins University

-Hollins University is a private university in Hollins, Virginia, United States.
+Hollins University is a private liberal arts university in Hollins, Virginia, United States.
 Founded in 1842 as Valley Union Seminary in the historical settlement of Botetourt Springs, it is one of the oldest institutions of higher education for women in the US.

 Hollins enrolls about 800 undergraduate and graduate students.
 As Virginia's first chartered women's college, undergraduate programs are female-only.
 Men are admitted to the graduate-level programs.

 History

 The area where Hollins College developed was the site of Botetourt Springs.
 The area developed as a resort which operated from 1820 to 1841.
 It then became the site of a short-lived seminary, whose property and buildings were acquired by Valley Union Seminary.

 1842–1855: Valley Union Seminary and Charles Lewis Cocke

 A view of the Cocke Building on the front quad from East.

 The institution of higher learning that would become Hollins was first established in 1842 by the Reverend Joshua Bradley, a Baptist minister, as the coeducational Valley Union Seminary.
 Bradley left in 1845 for Missouri, and in 1846, the seminary's trustees hired a 25-year-old math instructor from Richmond named Charles Lewis Cocke to direct the institution.
 The same year, Cocke established the first school for enslaved people in the Roanoke area; many students at the school worked at the seminary.
 In 1851, Cocke abolished the men's department of the institution, and in 1852, the school became a women's college called the Roanoke Female Seminary.
 In 1855, Lynchburg residents John and Ann Halsey Hollins gave $5,000, and the school was renamed Hollins Institute.
 The Hollinses gave an additional $12,500 in gifts before their deaths in 1859 and 1864 respectively.